softworkz/embyuserwiki/Users.md

 ## Parental Controls

 There are a number of tools at your disposal to restrict content from users.
+To manage parental controls for a user, navigate to the server dashboard -> **Users** -> **Click User** -> **Parental Control**.

-The simplest way is to set the max parental rating for a user:
+The simplest way is to set the max parental rating for a user.

 ### Parental Controls via Ratings: